 Driving sounds easy, till you are about to get in an accident.
 Whether it is rear-ending someone, or being rear-ended ZF develops and designs a full array of sensors, actuators, and processors, in combination with algorithms and human-machine interface (HMI) devices that form the basis for automated driving.

 Since the early seventies, ZF and TRW have been making history in advanced driver assist systems (ADAS).
 They have made the active and passive safety technology division a world leader in this area.

 SEE – the world with the most modern radar, sensors, and camera systems.

-THINK – through a central control unit which acts as the central brain in the vehicle that fuses and processes data from the sensors to make high-level decisions on safety that will setup vehicle actuators to assist in vehicle control, pre-crash occupant safety functions, and collision avoidance.
+THINK – through a central control unit that acts as the central brain in the vehicle that fuses and processes data from the sensors to make high-level decisions on safety that will set up vehicle actuators to assist in vehicle control, pre-crash occupant safety functions, and collision avoidance.

 ACT – in combination with the industry’s broadest array of vehicle actuators for many applications such as the integrated brake system to support advanced safety systems such as advanced automated driving functions and automatic emergency braking.

 Highway Driving Assist

 Highway Driving Assist is designed to steer, brake, and accelerate at various speeds automatically.
 The combination of Adaptive Cruise Control (ACC) and Lane Centering Assist plants the vehicle on the track, helping to maintain a fixed safe distance from the vehicle traveling in front.